usgs/shakemap-scenarios/README.md

 }
 ```
 If you create a rupture set for scenarios, I would like to archive them in this
 repository.
 So please send it in as a pull request or email the file to me.
+For more complex ruptures (e.g., multiple disconnected traces) or if you simply
+prefer to specify the lat/lon/depth of each quadrilateral corner, there is an
+example of how to to this in `rupture_sets/example.json`.

 ### Input Directories